tanzu-end-to-end/end-to-end-workshop/home/workshop/content/setup-environment.md

 text: {{ user_token }}
 ```

-Now, click the following link to open a new tab to Kubeapps pointing to your a DB deployment that was created for you when you launched this environment.
+Now, click the following link to open a new tab to Kubeapps pointing to a DB deployment that was created for you when you launched this environment.
 In the login screen, paste your token into the text field, and click "Login".
 ```dashboard:open-url
 url: https://kubeapps.{{ ingress_domain }}/#/c/default/ns/{{ session_namespace }}/apps
 ```